 Video conferencing software can be utilized by users in diverse locations to conduct live conferences.
 The solution can transmit text, audio, and video.
 The main benefit is you can interact with users anywhere in the world and thus reduce travel costs.
 The software allows users to collaborate and share files.
 Two participants can use a point-to-point system while a multi-point solution is needed if the number of participants exceeds two.
 Your computer needs to be equipped with a microphone, headphones, and a web camera to use video conferencing software.
-Advanced systems offer features such as the capability to record meetings, real-time screen sharing, and remote desktop control.
+Show more Advanced systems offer features such as the capability to record meetings, real-time screen sharing, and remote desktop control.
 Other useful functionality include mobile access, encryption, and cloud storage.
-Read our reviews of the leading video conferencing systems in the market for more information and you can give special consideration to Skype which our review team rates as the best app in this category.
+Read our reviews of the leading video conferencing systems in the market for more information and you can give special consideration to Flock which our review team rates as the best app in this category.
+Show less

 The benefits of making your business a bit more video-centric are numerous, having become this aware of the creative power of video content and its mass impact on human communication.
 Coping with it successfully, though, remains a challenge in commercial environments, where face-to-face communication still holds the throne of effective performance.